Balkirat21/tcss460-group5-tv-api/README.md

 - **Discord:** Used for group coordination, messaging, and short check-ins.
 - **GitHub:** Used for version control, code review, and tracking commits.
-- **Zoom (as needed):** Used for walkthrough sessions when implementing new features or troubleshooting.

 Meetings occurred weekly to align progress and discuss the next sprint goals.